sangupta/httpd/README.md

 `httpd` is a simple HTTP server for development that serves the directory from which it is run over HTTP.
 Directory listing and proper MIME types are supported.

+The reason I wrote `httpd` was simple: When using windows machines I do not have to install `python` or `nodejs` to run a simple server.
+For me, `Java` is always there on the machines.
+Also, in some of our `Linux` environments we do not have the ability to download and run `nodejs` - in such environments running a HTTP server via command line to just transfer files, makes it very easy.

+Been using it for a few months now and works for me.
+Some of the things I use this for:

+* transferring huge files (in GBs) between machines
+* testing my `github.com` blog
+* testing prototypes that are static HTML/CSS/JS files
+* and some more...

 Changelog
 ---------